lgommans/OS3-Anki/README.md

 Export the deck using Ctrl+E (or File -> Export) and use the 'Export format' "Cards in Plain Text" of the deck that you changed.

+Please add an `-info.txt` file if you want to add comments on a card deck.